Preferential option for the poor

 What is one way that we can support members of our global family living in poverty?

 What does our research make us wonder more about?

-Students present their reflection visually in a poster, or using an app such as Phoster, Canva ,or an online web tool such as Pin Words
+Students present their reflection visually in a poster, or using an app such as Phoster, Canva.

-As a class or individually, students generate questions they still have about justice for the poor.
+As a class or individually, students generate questions they still have about justice for people experiencing poverty.

 ↑ Back to top